Wisconsin Youth Symphony Orchestras

 Wisconsin Youth Symphony Orchestras (WYSO) is a music education and youth orchestra organization in Madison, Wisconsin.
 It comprises five orchestras, several instrumental ensembles, a chamber music program, and other music programs for youth in southern Wisconsin.
-Since early 2024, all WYSO ensembles have rehearsed in the newly built WYSO Center for Music near downtown Madison.
+Since early 2024, all WYSO ensembles have rehearsed in the WYSO Center for Music.

 History

 WYSO was founded in 1966 by Dr. Marvin Rabin, a conductor and music pedagogue at the University of Wisconsin–Madison.
 Initially part of its Extension Music Department, the organization then only included one youth orchestra.
-Rabin would conduct the Youth Orchestra for six years, after which David Nelson continued his work as director.
+Rabin would conduct the Youth Orchestra for six years, after which David Nelson continued his tenure as director.

 In 1977, two more orchestras, Philharmonia and Concert, were founded.
 Thomas Buchhauser, a cellist and conductor, was invited to conduct Philharmonia.
 In 1985, James Smith became the new director of Youth Orchestra, taking the group on its first international tour to the British Isles in 1989.

 In 2013, Buchhauser retired and was succeeded by Michelle Kaebisch.
 In the year after James Smith's retirement in 2017, Randal Swiggum, the director of the Elgin Youth Symphony Orchestra in Illinois, stepped in as the interim music director of WYSO.
 In July 2018, conductor and clarinetist Kyle Knox began his position as the organization's new music director.
-In 2025, Michelle Kaebisch assumed the position of WYSO executive director after Bridget Fraser stepped away.
+In 2025, Michelle Kaebisch assumed the position of WYSO executive director after Bridget Fraser stepped down.